coinbase/mesh-specifications/README.md

 ["expectations" of any implementation](https://www.rosetta-api.org/docs/node_deployment.html)).

 ### Using Golang
-If you are comfortable with Golang, the easiest way to write a Rosetta Node API implementation is to use [rosetta-sdk-go](https://github.com/coinbase/rosetta-sdk-go).
-This Golang project provides a [server package](https://github.com/coinbase/rosetta-sdk-go/tree/master/server) that empowers a developer to write a full Rosetta Node API server by only implementing an interface.
+If you are comfortable with Golang, the easiest way to write a Rosetta Data API implementation is to use [rosetta-sdk-go](https://github.com/coinbase/rosetta-sdk-go).
+This Golang project provides a [server package](https://github.com/coinbase/rosetta-sdk-go/tree/master/server) that empowers a developer to write a full Rosetta Data API server by only implementing an interface.
 This package automatically validates client requests and calls the functions you implement with pre-parsed requests (instead of in raw JSON).